-Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Percentage of Outstanding Common Stock
+Class A co mmon stock Class B common stock

-Monument Circle Sponsor LLC (3) 6,175,000 98.80%
+Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Approximate Percentage of Class Number of Shares Beneficially Owned Approximate Percentage of Class Approximate Percentage of Common Stock

-Jeffrey H. Smulyan (3)
+Monument Circle Sponsor LLC (our sponsor) (2)(3) 6,175,000 98.80% 19.76%

-Patrick Walsh
+Jeffrey H. Smulyan

-Ryan A. Hornaday -
+Patrick M. Walsh

-Thomas J. "Chase" Rupe -
+Ryan A. Hornaday

-J. Scott Enright - -
+Thomas J. "Chase" Rupe

-Stanley P. Gold 25,000
+J. Scott Enright

-Stephen Goldsmith 25,000
+Stanley P. Gold(2) 25,000

-Traug Keller 25,000
+Stephen Goldsmith(2) 25,000

-All directors and executive officers as a group (8 individuals) 6,250,000 20.0%
+Traug Keller(2) 25,000

-\ Less than one percent.
+All directors and executive officers as a group (8 Individuals) (2) 75,000

-(1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Monument Circle Acquisition Corp., One EMMIS Plaza, 40 Monument Circle, Suite 700, Indianapolis, IN 46204.
+Less than 1%.

-- (2) Interests shown consist solely of shares of Class B common stock which are referred to herein as shares of Class B common stock.
+- (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Monument Circle Acquisition Corp., One EMMIS Plaza, 40 Monument Circle, Suite 700, Indianapolis, IN 46204. - (2) Interests shown consist solely of shares of Class B common stock which are referred to herein as shares of Class B common stock.
 Shares of Class B common stock will automatically convert into shares of Class A common stock at the time of our initial business combination on a one-for-one basis, subject to adjustment, as described in Item 1.
 Business. - (3) Emmis Operating Company, which is the managing member of Monument Circle Sponsor LLC, is wholly-owned by Emmis Communications of which Jeffrey H. Smulyan holds the majority of voting power.
 The shares beneficially owned by Monument Circle Sponsor LLC may also be deemed to be beneficially owned by Mr. Smulyan.